 - Academic advisor's signature; and

 - Verification that the study abroad provider enjoys at least regional accreditation in the United States or national accreditation in the host country (provided by the U.S. educational provider).

 Students who are interested in pursuing this option should contact Renee Harris in the Office of International Programs at firstname.lastname@example.org to get information on how to obtain approval for a non-Loyola program.

 In order to use a non-Loyola program, students must first apply to Loyola University Maryland.
+You must select a non-Loyola program as one of your choices on the study abroad application at Loyola.
+We recommend that you select a non-Loyola program as your third choice and not your first or second choice.
 The Loyola application is merely a screening process.
 Once you have been cleared by the Office of International Programs, students will receive approval to apply directly to the non-Loyola program.
 The non-Loyola program will review your admission materials and render a decision.

 Students must receive written approval from Office of International Programs before submitting an application to Loyola University Maryland and to the non-Loyola Program.

 - Admission requirements vary from program to program.
-However, Loyola requires that all students who intend to apply to a non-Loyola program have a 2.75 cumulative QPA regardless of the non-Loyola program's admission requirement.
+However, Loyola requires that all students who intend to apply to a non-Loyola program MUST have a 2.75 cumulative GPA regardless of the non-Loyola program's admission requirement.

-- Some non-Loyola programs may require a higher cumulative QPA for admission.
+- Some non-Loyola programs may require a higher cumulative GPA for admission.

 - A student applying to a non-Loyola program cannot be on any type of disciplinary probation nor have a history of serious disciplinary problems at the time of application.